Statistical activity code: 22025

 Pursuant to the Traffic Act amendment in force as of 1 July 2011 also a moped is considered a power-driven vehicle, wherefore also drunk moped drivers are taken into account, incl. in retrospect.

-Road accidents with casualties registered in the database of traffic accidents of the Estonian Road Administration
+Road accidents with casualties registered in the database of traffic accidents of the Republic of Estonian Transport Administration

 Estonia as a whole